Schlup v. Delo: Opinion of the Court

+The Court began by distinguishing Schlup from Herrera v.
+Collins where it was argued that the execution of an innocent person would violate the Eighth Amendment even if no constitutional errors occurred during the trial.

+Schlup did not claim he had a substantive right to not be executed because he was innocent.
+Instead, he sought a narrow "miscarriage of justice” exception would allow his defaulted Strickland and Brady claims to proceed after a convincing showing of actual innocence.

 The Court held that the standard of Murray v.
 Carrier, which requires a habeas petitioner to show that "a constitutional violation has probably resulted in the conviction of one who is actually innocent," id., at 496—rather than the more stringent Sawyer standard, governs the miscarriage of justice inquiry when a petitioner who has been sentenced to death raises a claim of actual innocence to avoid a procedural bar to the consideration of the merits of his constitutional claims.
 The exception is dependent on the petitioner's credible showing of innocence with reliable evidence.
 To meet the standard in Murray v.
 Carrier, the petitioner must show that it is more likely than not that no juror would have convicted given the new evidence.
 The Supreme Court remanded for determination of whether Schlup showed this evidence as required by Carrier.

 Subsequent developments

 In 1996, Schlup was granted a writ of habeas corpus on the ground that his original trial attorney failed to adequately represent him.
-In 1999, on the second day of his re-trial, Schlup agreed to plead guilty to second degree murder which allowed him to avoid the death penalty.
-Sclup's co-defendant, Robert Earl O'Neal, was executed for his role in Dade's murder in 1995.
+In 1999, on the second day of his re-trial, Schlup agreed to plead guilty to second degree murder in exchange for a life sentence with parole eligibility.
+Schlup's co-defendant, Robert Earl O'Neal, was executed for his role in Dade's murder in 1995.